danieljcave/p3-battleship/README.md

 ![Player ready questions](/assets/readme/are-you-ready.png)

 ### Game Board
 The game boards are made up of two boards.
 The game is a single-player game that is against a computer.
-The computer generates 10 random locations across the 6x6 board that the user has to guess.
+The computer generates 5 random locations across the 6x6 board that the user has to guess.
+The program generates 5 ships with different length value and places them.
+This also checks to make sure ships do not overlap and that they dont go of the board.
 The value of the battleship locations is listed on the 'HIDDEN_BOARD'.
 This board is not shown to players as it has all the locations of the battleships for the player to guess.
 The 'GUESS_BOARD' is what the player sees.
 This is the board that they use to guess the locations of the battleships.
 ![GUESS_BOARD](/assets/readme/battleship-board.png)

 **Player Guess Choice**
 The player can choose how the game events happen.
 The player can guess any row or column that they would like.
 The player can make decisions and choices on their own to play their own game of battleship.
-They must choose a row between 1-7 and a column between A-F.
+They must choose a row between 1-6 and a column between A-F.
 ![player choice on the board](/assets/readme/battleship-board.png)

 **Player Miss**